-- 17.15 Despite the provisions of this Part, a councillor may, with the leave of the chairperson, move to recommit a resolution adopted at the same meeting to correct any error, ambiguity or imprecision in the council's resolution. - 17.16 In seeking the leave of the chairperson under clause 17.15 to move to recommit a resolution adopted at the same meeting, the councillor is to propose alternative wording for the resolution. - 17.17 The chairperson must not grant leave under clause 17.15, unless he or she is satisfied that the proposed alternative wording of the resolution would not alter the substance of the resolution previously adopted at the meeting. - 17.18 A motion moved under clause 17.15 can be moved without notice.
-Despite clauses 10.19-10.27, only the mover of a motion referred to in clause 17.15 can speak to the motion before it is put. - 17.19 A motion of dissent cannot be moved against a ruling by the chairperson under clause 17.15. - 17.20 A motion moved under clause 17.15 with the leave of the chairperson cannot be voted on unless or until it has been seconded.
+- 17.15 Despite the provisions of this Part, a councillor may, with the leave of the chairperson, move to recommit a resolution adopted at the same meeting: - (a) to correct any error, ambiguity or imprecision in the council's resolution, or - (b) to confirm the voting on the resolution. - 17.16 In seeking the leave of the chairperson to move to recommit a resolution for the purposes of clause 17.15(a), the councillor is to propose alternative wording for the resolution. - 17.17 The chairperson must not grant leave to recommit a resolution for the purposes of clause 17.15(a), unless they are satisfied that the proposed alternative wording of the resolution would not alter the substance of the resolution previously adopted at the meeting. - 17.18 A motion moved under clause 17.15 can be moved without notice.
+Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 17.15 can speak to the motion before it is put. - 17.19 A motion of dissent cannot be moved against a ruling by the chairperson under clause 17.15. - 17.20 A motion moved under clause 17.15 with the leave of the chairperson cannot be voted on unless or until it has been seconded.